 My favorite part of traveling somewhere new is trying the local food and drink.

 I highly encourage you to step out of your comfort zone and try a few local dishes and delicacies, even if they don’t look like something you’d usually eat.

 Keep an eye out for dishes like tuna poke, kalua pork, shave ice, malasadas, loco moco, and haupia (a coconut-based dessert).

 Coconut, pineapple, and spam (yes, friends, SPAM) are also popular ingredients in Hawaiian dishes.

 As for drinks, kona coffee, mai tais, fresh pressed juice, and anything coconut-based are a must!

-The stargazing you’ll experience in Hawaii just might be the best you’ll ever see, especially if you don’t have regular access to wide open nature with little to no light pollution back home.
+The stargazing you’ll experience while visiting Hawaii just might be the best you’ll ever see, especially if you don’t have regular access to wide open nature with little to no light pollution back home.

 While you will be able to see the stars from the beaches, I recommend joining a stargazing tour or visiting an observatory for the ultimate stargazing experience.

 Better yet, join a tour that includes teaching about wayfinding via the stars, which is an important part of Hawaiian culture.

 While you can definitely leave your resort via organized tours, you’ll be able to pace yourself better if you have a rental car.